St. Stephen's Green

 - Visualizza come mappa

-St. Stephen's Green, Dublin City Centre, Dublin, Republic of Ireland
+St. Stephen's Green, Dublin City Centre, Dublin,

 St. Stephen's Green in Dublin City is a Victorian public park, with tree lined walks, shrubberies, colourful flowerbeds, herbaceous borders, rockeries, and ornamental lake and a garden for the visually impaired.